jguthrie100/bbc_weather/README.md

-### bbc-weather - A wrapper for scraping weather data from the BBC Weather website
+### bbc_weather - A wrapper for scraping weather data from the BBC Weather website

 ## Installation